MoatazBadawy/Phood/README.md

 ## App Story
 The application contains many branches, each branch contains a specific feature.
 For every branch, I made a Pull Request to explain the new feature that was added.
-I have not currently integrated any branch with the develop branch and left all the PRs open as is, to facilitate review of the code through the reviewer.
+I have not currently merged any branch with the develop branch and left all the PRs open as is, to facilitate review of the code through the reviewer.

 ## About
-This version of the application has a lot of features, go to the [Releases](https://github.com/MoatazBadawy/Mawaqeet-Todo_and_Habits/releases) to know what's new.
+This version of the application has a lot of features, plz go to the [Releases](https://github.com/MoatazBadawy/Phood/releases) to know what's new.

 https://github.com/MoatazBadawy/Phood/assets/63272288/77cd21e7-d315-46fb-9508-ed3c569df4db